 Leases (Topic 842) In February 2016, the FASB issued ASU 2016-02 which becomes effective for the company January 1, 2019.
-The standard is intended to improve financial reporting about leasing transactions and will require that lessees present right-of-use assets and lease liabilities on the balance sheet.
+The standard requires that lessees present right-of-use assets and lease liabilities on the balance sheet.
 The company is evaluating the effect of the standard on the company's consolidated financial statements.